starbeamjs/starbeam/docs/DOM-ATTACHMENT-BOUNDARY.md

 ## Future triggers

-Move shared vocabulary into `@starbeam/renderer` if any of these become true:
+`@starbeam/renderer` now owns the minimal shared setup/finalization primitive.

-- React, Preact, and Vue all need the same adapter-author helper types.
+Only move more vocabulary into `@starbeam/renderer` if any of these become true:

-- A Svelte probe converges on the same helper types.
+- React, Preact, Vue, and Svelte need the same adapter-author result shapes.
 - A third-party adapter needs to implement DOM attachment.
-- Official adapters start duplicating non-trivial setup/sync/finalize logic.
+- Official adapters start duplicating scheduling or publication logic that is not actually framework-specific.
-- The Vue public API needs a shared helper that is not Vue-specific.
+- Vue and Svelte converge beyond setup/finalization on shared publication or handle vocabulary.

 Expose framework-neutral vocabulary through `@starbeam/universal` only if app or library authors need to name element resources outside a specific framework